-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. / AESTHETICS: Would the project: a.
-Have a substantial adverse effect on a scenic vista? $\boxtimes$ b.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. A AESTHETICS: Would the project: a.
+Have a substantial adverse effect on a scenic vista? b.
 Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c.
 Substantially degrade the existing visual character or quality of the site and its surroundings? d.
 Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-(Sources: 1, 2, 10) $\boxtimes$

-Discussion (a-d):

-The proposed expanded highway oriented sign district is not located in an area that would be considered a scenic vista and does not include scenic resources.
+(Sources: 1, 2, 10) Discussion (a-d): The proposed expanded highway oriented sign district is not located in an area that would be considered a scenic vista and does not include scenic resources.
 The district is located in an area where there is existing highway commercial, light industrial, gas services stations and drive-through fast food uses that include multiple highway oriented signs.
 Expanding the district to include additional signage would be adjacent to the existing district boundary and within the same C3 zoning district.
-Therefore, impacts on visual character as a result of allowing for additional highway oriented signs would be less than significant.
+Therefore, impacts on visual character as a result of allowing for additional highway oriented signs would be less than significant. res La II.

-II.
 AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-Would the project:

-a.
-Convert Prime Farmland, Unique

-Farmland, or Farmland of Statewide

-Importance (Farmland), as shown on the

-maps prepared pursuant to the Farmland $\boxtimes$

-Mapping and Monitoring Program of the

-California Resources Agency, to non-

-agricultural use?
+Would the project: a.
+Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
-Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c.
-Conflict with existing zoning for, or cause rezoning of, forest, land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 5114(g))? $\boxtimes$ d.
+Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
+Conflict with existing zoning for agricultural use, or a Williamson Act contract? c.
+Conflict with existing zoning for, or cause rezoning of, forest, land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 5114(g))? d.
 Result in the loss of forest land or conversion of forest land to non-forest use? e.
-Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest $\boxtimes$ use?

-Discussion (a-e): The project site is not located on land that is considered agricultural or forest land.
-There will be no impact from the project on this environmental factor.
+Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? \boxtimes Discussion (a-e): The project site is not loc There will be no impact from the project of agricultural or forest land. qua III.

-III.
 AIR QUALITY: Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project:
+Would the project: a.

-a.
 Conflict with or obstruct implementation of the applicable air quality plan?
 (Source: Attachment 5) b.
 Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
-(Source: 11)
+(Source: 11) \boxtimes